privaci/privaci.github.io/_posts/2025-09-19-8th-ci_sympoisum_program.md

     for the full duration of the symposium.
   </p>

-Participants can apply for a travel grant award that can go towards partially covering the cost of attending the symposium by filling in this [form](https://forms.gle/N1fpoa3HW33qwfpXA).
+Participants can apply for a travel grant award that can go towards partially covering the cost of attending the symposium by filling in this <a href="https://forms.gle/N1fpoa3HW33qwfpXA)">form</a>.
   </div>
 <!-- **Accepting until August 23 or until funding last** -->